 NGINX Controller will be released as a private beta in Q4 2017, with full general availability scheduled for early next year.
 If you’d like to get on the list for the private beta, please sign up here.

 Imagine a platform that’s based on one of the most important, and most widely respected, open source projects in the world.
 A platform that helps you develop and deliver fully modern apps – and that helps you extend existing application code strongly into the future.
 A platform that’s powerful, flexible, and extensible.
 And that makes application delivery easier, more effective, and even fun.

-The NGINX Application Platform gives enterprise a modern toolset for delivering complex applications.
-It is a suite of four products – NGINX Plus, NGINX WAF, NGINX Unit, and NGINX Controller – that together give enterprises the tools they need to build scalable and reliable applications.
+The NGINX Application Platform is a suite of four products – NGINX Plus, NGINX ModSecurity WAF, NGINX Unit, and NGINX Controller – that together give enterprises the tools they need to build and deliver scalable and reliable applications.